What is wrong with the object paradigm ?

 The object paradigm is fundamentally wrong1

 If you are curious about programming languages and diverse paradigms, you probably heard or read this sentence more than once.
-Through those lines, I’ll try to draw a picture of the main reason that can lead peoples to this conclusion.
-What are the good side and wrong side of OOP, and how we can improve this paradigm by tuning it a little bit.
-This nice “tunning” is actually already part of some languages, and I’ll refer to it as the ‘category paradigm’.
+Through those lines, I’ll try to draw a picture of the main reason that can lead people to this conclusion.
+What are the good sides and wrong sides of OOP, and how we can improve this paradigm by tuning it a little bit.
+This nice “tuning” is actually already part of some languages, and I’ll refer to it as the ‘category paradigm’.

-Sadly, we know today that OOP wasn’t the Holly Graal.
-But what did made peoples believe that it would be, and why is OOP still used today?
+Sadly, we know today that OOP wasn’t the Holy Grail.
+But what did make people believe that it would be, and why is OOP still used today?

 The hopes of OOP

-What came out from a lot of procedural development is that you often have types that describe some complex structure (for example, linked lists in C are built of chained cells, each cell composed of a value and a link to the next cell) and functions operating on this type (using the same example, function for initialising empty list, destroying list, inserting into this list and removing value from it, etc.).
+What came out from a lot of procedural development is that you often have types that describe some complex structure (for example, linked lists in C are built of chained cells, each cell composed of a value and a link to the next cell) and functions operating on this type (using the same example, functions for initialising an empty list, destroying a list, inserting into this list and removing values from it, etc.).
 Once you have spotted this coding pattern, it sounds reasonable to formalise it so that you don’t always have to rewrite it by hand, each time.
-Indeed, this is the best way to involve : spot a pattern that people do mechanically, and automatise it.
+Indeed, this is the best way to evolve: spot a pattern that people do mechanically, and automate it.
 It worked in the automobile industry, and it also did for computer development.
-Automatization, from shell script… to new programming languages.
+Automation, from shell scripts… to new programming languages.

 Genesis of OOP

-This was the genese of the object paradigm.
-We call a such data type an object, add an initialisation procedure always called at initialisation, and an other one always called when the resource become unreachable.
-Namely, OOP’s constructor and destructors.
+This was the genesis of the object paradigm.
+We call such a data type an object, add an initialisation procedure always called at initialisation, and another one always called when the resource becomes unreachable.
+Namely, OOP’s constructors and destructors.
 Because we always have lots of methods related to this object that always need as argument this object, we add them to the type definition and call them methods.

 Here is an example of the C object pattern :